How to Find Old Versions of Web Pages

 Your hard drive has a cache of its own, made up of backup copies of the pages you’ve visited.
 It’s there to speed up the loading process but it can also clog up your computer with old versions of pages.
 It’s a good idea to clear your cache regularly but all browsers require a slightly different process.
 So here’s a cache refresh guide for just about ANY browser you might be using.

-We’re a web design agency in Bedfordshire and currently we’re working with a range of businesses locally and across the UK.
+We’re a design and digital marketing company and currently we’re working with a range of businesses locally and across the UK.
 We’re there for WordPress website design, digital marketing campaigns, web hosting, branding and providing a thoroughly personalised service.
 And if your content proves irretrievable, we can create new content for you, tailored to your customer demographic.
 We’re always at the end of the phone if you need us, and we’re passionate about seeing our clients’ businesses succeed.

 Hope you found this helpful.
 If you’d like to know more about the work we do, or you need an online solution fast, call us on 01525 715608